 If you’re in a larger cemetery and visit during the day, stop in at the visitor’s center and ask for directions to a particular grave site.
 They are often helpful in locating the section and plot number to help you find who you are looking for.
 Otherwise, you can be there all day looking for a grave.

 Nowadays, I visit relatives at each cemetery once a year.
 I buy bouquets of fake flowers from the dollar store and decorate the graves.
-It's interesting to visit the cemeteries at different times of the year.
-Whether the graves are covered in fall leaves, snow, or fresh cut grass, they're always open.

 3. A Helpful Hobby